 - You are winning the contracts, however, the actual costs for performing the work are consistently higher than the proposal cost estimates.
 Why is that occurring?
 What is the root cause?
 Unexpected cost growth?
 Why did that happen?
 High technical risk?
 Schedule driven?
 Resource driven?

 - Your win rate is lower than expected.
 Why are you losing to competitors?
 Was it your technical solution?
 Pricing?
-Quality of the proposal submission?
+Quality of the cost volume submission or basis of estimate?
 Is there a common thread for those loses?

 Granted there can be a variety of reasons a contract was awarded to someone else – and that is part of the analysis process.
 The analysis can help identify common root causes proposal cost estimates deviate significantly from the actual costs as well as why you didn’t win a contract.

 Conducting a forensic analysis requires facts and data.
 You need objective evidence you can use to determine what actions can help to improve the quality of proposal submissions including the proposed schedule, cost estimate, and basis of estimates.
 When you have limited time and resources, it helps to have a short priority list so you can focus on what you can do differently to produce the most tangible benefits.

 Analyzing previous proposal submissions as well as the historical actual costs and performance data for the contracts you won can help identify the largest cost drivers and potential areas where the cost estimates were unrealistic.

 Here is an initial list that can help you identify factors you may want to analyze for your business environment: